 At right, in d), can be observed the slot to introduce the original negative carriers.
-As when it was used in the darkroom, the lens-less negative carriers allows to centre the original over the light diffuser.
+As when it was used in the darkroom, the glass-less negative carriers allows to centre the original over the light diffuser.
 In this example, the original press board has been retired and the negative carrier stays in position by simple gravity.
 Being relatively free, it is very easy to slightly modify its position helping in the framing operations.
-At bottom right, in d), can be seen a Metz 45CT1 portable unit of electronic flash in charge of the diffuser box illumination.
+At bottom right, in e), can be seen a Metz 45CT1 portable unit of electronic flash in charge of the diffuser box illumination.
 Any portable flash can be used provided that its size permits to be properly adapted in front of the illumination hole.
 If there is an excess of light power, it can be controlled by means of neutral density filters.
 For a better and more comfortable use of those filters, some pieces from the original filtering system can be employed.

 The station, with the described modifications, incorporates some advantages very useful for the correct reproduction of photochemical originals:

 - Practically absence of heat over the original to be reproduced.